Funding Period: Up to 2 years

 KL2 projects must have a translational or clinical research focus; basic research proposals will not be funded.
 Pre-clinical studies should have near-term potential to translate into patient-oriented research.
 Research priority areas include precision medicine, drug discovery, targeted therapeutics, biomarker or device development and novel technologies; health needs of LGBTI and underserved populations and/or health outcomes in the community; pediatric and women’s health studies; life course studies of disease; and studies incorporating biostatistical methodologies and design.

 KL2 Scholars pursue research training at 75% time and effort (50% for surgeons).
 Appointments are normally made for 12 months (no less than 9 months).
 Scholars receive:

 - Salary support at the NIH approved level

 - Funding for supplies and research support

-- Funding for travel to present at conferences and symposia
+- Funding for travel to present at national conferences and symposia

 - Access to support services that facilitate conducting C/T research

 Investigators from all disciplines –Pre-clinical, clinical and translational—are welcome to apply.
 Individuals from underrepresented groups, disadvantaged backgrounds and/or with disabilities are strongly encouraged to apply.